satyapravin/asymmetric_lp/models/README.md

 - No volatility consideration
 - Easy to understand and modify

+### 3. GLFTModel (`glft_model.py`)
+Advanced market making model with inventory constraints:
+- Finite inventory constraints (more realistic than AS)
+- Execution cost consideration
+- Inventory holding penalties
+- Terminal inventory optimization
+- Better risk management with position size limits
+- More sophisticated than basic AS model

 ## Adding a New Model

 ### Step 1: Create the Model Class